gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 +  // Only applicable to TCP App Access.
 +  // If this field is not empty, URI is expected to contain no port number and start with the tcp
 +  // protocol.
-+  // If a value within this field is a port range, the start of the range must be less than the end
-+  // of the range.
-Any individual port cannot fall outside of the 1-65535 range.
 +  repeated PortRange Ports = 10 [(gogoproto.jsontag) = "ports,omitempty"];
 +}
 +
 +// PortRange describes a port range used for in TCP apps.
-It can be used to describe a single port +// in which case the Start field is the port and the End field is 0.
+It can be used to describe a single port +// in which case the Port field is the port and the EndPort field is 0.
 +message PortRange {
-+  // Start describes the start of the range.
++  // Port describes the start of the range.
 It must be between 1-65535.
-+  uint32 Start = 1 [(gogoproto.jsontag) = "start"];
++  uint32 Port = 1 [(gogoproto.jsontag) = "port"];
-+  // End describes the end of the range, inclusive.
-It must be between 2-65535 and be greater than
++  // EndPort describes the end of the range, inclusive.
+It must be between 2-65535 and be greater
-+  // Start when describing a port range.
-When describing a single port, it must be set to 0.
++  // than Port when describing a port range.
+When describing a single port, it must be left at 0.
-+  uint32 End = 2 [(gogoproto.jsontag) = "end,omitempty"];
++  uint32 EndPort = 2 [(gogoproto.jsontag) = "end_port,omitempty"];
  }
 ```